CforGood/slate/source/index.html.md

 # Signin

-Signin is an API allowing signin user via email and password or facebook access_token.
+This endpoint allow signin user via email and password or facebook access_token.

 > Response JSON structured like this: